Reno County organizations come together to help those devastated by fires

-On Tuesday a couple of dozen agencies came together to help survivors get back on their feet.
-Entire homes are gone.
-This is a similar scene for 35 homes in the area.
-On man said some things will never be the same.

-“Trying to cope with the fact that my childhood home is gone and all the family gatherings that we used to have they are going to have to take place somewhere else because the places we had are just not there anymore,” said Jeremiah Hayden.
+“Trying to cope with the fact that my childhood home is gone and all the family gatherings that we used to have … they are going to have to take place somewhere else because the places we had are just not there anymore,” said Jeremiah Hayden, a survivor of the Cottonwood Complex fire.

-After losing everything, Jeremiah Hayden said it’s hard to know what is next.
+After losing everything, Hayden said it’s hard to know what is next.

 On Tuesday, The Kansas State Fairgrounds became the site of resources for those devastated by the fires, with more than 50 people coming through in the first hour.